Using Your TENS Machine at Home? Six Things You Need to Know

 2) Remember your goal for TENS: Temporary Pain Relief

-You’re more likely to benefit from your home TENS machine if you set your expectations accordingly: TENS provides temporary pain relief.
-It is unlikely to get you to your goals for physiotherapy on its own – it should be part of a broader treatment plan designed for you by your physiotherapist.
+You’re more likely to benefit from your home TENS machine if you set your expectations right: TENS provides temporary pain relief.
+It is unlikely to get you to your goals for physiotherapy on its own.
+It should be part of a broader treatment plan designed for you by your physiotherapist.

 3) Settings: Keep it simple